srvance/ember-cli-build-config-editor/README.md

 ## TODO

-* Add CI build
-* Add David and Greenkeeper integrations
-* Recurse into complex nexted configurations
+* Recurse into complex nested configurations
 * Handle configuration property removal
 * Verify that the types are the same or compatible before updating
 * Allow the configuration key and properties to use identifiers instead of literals when feasible.
 In normal terms, allow